arizn-network/bridge-ui/README.md

 ```
 * Please make sure you are fully synced Foreign(kovan) network chain by this step
 * Get free Kovan Coins from the [gitter channel](https://gitter.im/kovan-testnet/faucet) or [Iracus faucet](https://github.com/kovan-testnet/faucet)
-* Go back to your `poa-parity-bridge-contracts` folder where you previosly used for Home contracts deployment
+* Go back to your `Arizn-parity-bridge-contracts` folder where you previosly used for Home contracts deployment
 * open `truffle.js` file and make sure you add your foreign network config:
 ```js
 module.exports = {